 - Visit Us

 - Support Us

-Sponsored by the Museum of Florida History, the Florida History Fair (FHF) is an annual, statewide activity that enhances the teaching and learning of history at elementary and secondary levels.
-As an affiliate of National History Day, FHF promotes history in the classroom by offering students the means and encouragement to do original research about people, ideas, and events of the past.
-The Museum has coordinated FHF since the 1988-89 school year.
+Sponsored by the Museum of Florida History, the Florida History Day (FHD) is an annual, statewide activity that enhances the teaching and learning of history at elementary and secondary levels.
+As an affiliate of National History Day, FHD promotes history in the classroom by offering students the means and encouragement to do original research about people, ideas, and events of the past.
+The Museum has coordinated FHD since the 1988-89 school year.

-Students who participate in the history fair acquire valuable, life-long skills.
+Students who participate in history day acquire valuable, life-long skills.
 Among these are self-directed study; the ability to conduct purposeful research and to identify, analyze, and interpret primary and secondary sources; awareness of past events and their impact on society; the ability to convey synthesized information in popular formats; and poise and self-assurance during contests with peers.
-Because students can present their new-found knowledge in one of four media, the history fair enhances academic and creative expression among students with different learning styles.
+Because students can present their new-found knowledge in one of four media, history day enhances academic and creative expression among students with different learning styles.